 8. In the story, the master forgave the servant for the millions of dollars that he owed.
 What has Christ forgiven you for?

 Ask for ideas and even share something from your own life to get the discussion going.
 Not having love for others or telling a lie are common reasons for needing to be forgiven.
 Try to get more out of your students than just, “my sins”.
 Encourage them to begin naming their sins.
 Allow the sins to begin to “build up” by asking, “What else?” and by adding your own sins.
 We aren’t looking for students to be embarrassed or share more than they want to, but we do want them to recognize that they are pretty sinful and are more like the first servant than the second servant.

-9. In, The king was angry at the first servant for not forgiving a small debt when he had forgiven the first servant of a very large debt.
+9. In verses 32–33, the king was angry at the first servant for not forgiving a small debt when he had forgiven the first servant of a very large debt.
 How does this remind you to extend forgiveness to those around you?

 When we consider the extent that Jesus Christ went to in order to accomplish our forgiveness, even though we definitely did not deserve it, we can become like the king and want to extend mercy to others who do not deserve it either.

-10. How is not forgiving others like being in prison?
+*10. Look at the picture at the top of the page.
+How is not forgiving others like being in prison?